true-while/Ai102-demos/M10-Face_API/Demo2/README.md

    }
   ```

 1. Build and run project.
-The project includes 5-persons face library located in the project folder.
-Click on the button **Load Faces** to load and train library.
+The project includes a 5-persons face library located in the project folder.
+Click on the button **Load Faces** to load and train the library.

-   >Note: You can modify face library based on the context of your photos by adding or removing faces in the project folder.
-The images must be located in folder `FaceLib` in own folder with person's name. eg. `FaceLib\Alex`  Make sure you mark image file as `Build action: content` and `Always copy to output`.
+   >Note: You can modify the face library based on the context of your photos by adding or removing faces in the project folder.
+The images must be located in folder FaceLib folder with the person's name. eg. `FaceLib\Alex` Make sure you mark the image file as `Build action: content` and `Always copy to output`.

-1. Loading and train process can takes about 2 min.
+1. Loading and train process can take about 2 min.
 It is important to have the library trained.
-Standard tier of the Face API operate faster then free.
-If the during the raining process you get an error you should start over by closing application.
+Standard tier of the Face API operates faster than free.
+If during the training process you get an error you should start over by closing the application.

    ![load](load-bar.png)

-1. Click button 'Brows' to load photo.
-Source code include G7 photos for detection.
-After 10-15 secondes the faces on the images will have a red border.
+1. Click the button 'Brows' to load a photo.
+Source code includes G7 photos for detection.
+After 10-15 seconds the faces on the images will have a red border.

    ![analyzed](analyzed.png)

-1. To observer results of analyzing pont the mouse cursor to the red rectangle of the face.
+1. To observe results of analyzing, point the mouse cursor to the red rectangle of the face.
 The details should be updated in the bottom status bar and tooltip

    ![results](results.png)